Keats/vincentprouillet/content/articles/turning-a-laptop-into-cctv.md

 We don't have a camera but we have webcams on our laptop.
 How hard could it be to create a script to take pictures with it at a set interval ?
 I ended up creating [Rodent](https://github.com/Keats/rodent) to solve that issue.
-One of my flatmate is a designer (Barbara Marcantonio, you can look at her [website](http://grarighe.co.uk/)) and made a logo for it for fun.
+One of my flatmates is a designer (Barbara Marcantonio, you can look at her [website](http://grarighe.co.uk/)) and made a logo for it for fun.
 ![Rodent](https://raw.githubusercontent.com/Keats/rodent/master/logo.png)

-Below is an explanation of how it works.
+Below is an explanation of how it works, this is pretty basic but that was new to me !

 ## Installation